 The FDA-approved label for Imbruvica lists common side effects including fever, fatigue, rash, muscle and bone pain, bruising, diarrhea, abnormal bleeding, and low blood cell counts.

-Rare but serious side effects listed for Imbruvica include hypertension (high blood pressure), increased risk for infections, dangerous bleeding, fetal harm in pregnant women, cardiac arrhythmias, later development of other cancers such as skin cancer and carcinomas, and tumor lysis syndrome – a potentially fatal metabolic condition caused when many cancer cells die at the same time.
+Rare but serious side effects listed for Imbruvica include hypertension (high blood pressure), increased risk for infections, dangerous bleeding, fetal harm, and cardiac arrhythmias.
+Serious side effects also can include the development of other cancers — such as skin cancer and carcinomas — and tumor lysis syndrome, a potentially fatal metabolic condition caused when many cancer cells die at the same time.

 For more details about this treatment, visit: